 A stud is what you call the male horse who is kept to mate with mares or female horses in order to produce foals (baby horses).
 A broodmare refers specifically to an adult female horse who has been bred for breeding purposes – this type of horse usually produces one foal each year.

-Horses mate naturally when out on pastures or wild areas because there isn’t as much control from humans over where exactly things happen, Domesticated horses however, are carefully chosen for the mating process to happen.
+Horses mate naturally when out on pastures or wild areas because there isn’t as much control from humans over where exactly things happen, Domesticated horses, however, are carefully chosen for the mating process to happen.

-Is a Colt a Horse or Donkey?
+Is a Colt a Horse or a Donkey?

-Often, the term colt denotes an uncastrated male horse, pony or donkey.
-People often mistake it to be the female version of these animals because its pronunciation can rhyme with “bolt” which could make someone think this animal was gender neutral but in reality they are not.
+Often, the term colt denotes an uncastrated male horse, pony, or donkey.
+People often mistake it to be the female version of these animals because its pronunciation can rhyme with “bolt” which could make someone think this animal was gender neutral but in reality, they are not.

-When referring to baby farm horses from birth until four years old, people also use the word foal so as not misidentify them for their mother’s counterpart if she were a mare.
+When referring to baby farm horses from birth until four years old, people also use the word foal so as not to misidentify them for their mother’s counterpart if she were a mare.

 The Correct Terminology – Horse Gender & Age

 |Colt||A male horse or pony that is uncastrated and 4 years or younger.
 These horses have often not been used for breeding.|

 |Filly||A filly is a type of female horse or pony that’s 4 years old but can be as young as 5 in some racing associations.|

 |Foal||A foal is a horse that has not yet reached the age of 1.
 They are either male or female, and they come in two different varieties: colts and fillies!|